-Part Time Employment in Iceland increased to 43.20 Thousand in the fourth quarter of 2020 from 39.10 Thousand in the third quarter of 2020. source: EUROSTAT
+Part Time Employment in Iceland decreased to 36.90 Thousand in the second quarter of 2021 from 43.10 Thousand in the first quarter of 2021. source: EUROSTAT

 Part Time Employment in Iceland is expected to be 36.96 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Part Time Employment in Iceland to stand at 43.39 in 12 months time.
 In the long-term, the Iceland Part Time Employment is projected to trend around 42.93 Thousand in 2022 and 42.55 Thousand in 2023, according to our econometric models.